-This crunchy cinnamon granola made with egg whites is my absolute favorite with its classic oats and honey flavor with vanilla and cardamom.
-It has seeds like flax and chia for a little extra protein and fiber.
+This homemade crunchy cinnamon granola made with egg whites is my absolute favorite with its classic oats and honey flavor with vanilla and cardamom.
+It has seeds like flax, hemp and chia for a little extra protein and fiber.
 I usually eat it with plain greek yogurt, a chopped up honey crisp apple and a handful of blueberries.

-This recipe was inspired by our Breakfast Power Cookies and Peanut Butter Energy Balls.
-All 3 make great breakfasts or snacks when you need some complex carbs, protein and fiber and AWESOME flavor.
+This recipe was inspired by our Protein Pancakes, and Peanut Butter Energy Balls.
+All 3 make great breakfasts or snacks when you need some complex carbs, protein and fiber and awesome flavor.
+If you want it chewy, try the healthy homemade chewy granola bars.

 Pair it with Nature's Cereal for a berry addition!
 Or try our Pink Beetroot Latte, and biscuit and egg casserole.